 Searches are linked to photos and videos, and the beauty of it all is that most content is easily shared with a simple copy/paste.
 What else could anyone need to learn?
 And how has it always been enough with a few dozen volumes of printed encyclopedias?

 Even though the Internet was up and running by the late 90s but the dial up connection and browsing with a Netscape 1.0 weren’t quite the walk in the park.
-As a university student, I still had to look through card catalogs, praying that the books I was searching for weren’t checked out.
-We were allowed a specific number of books to take home and if a new question, inquiry, or idea ever arises, we would either have to drive back to the library and pray again, or just drop any novelty and restrict ourselves to our allowance and deal with it.
+As a university student, I still had to look through card catalogues, praying that the books I was searching for weren’t checked out.
+We were allowed a specific number of books to take home, and if a new question, inquiry, or idea ever arises, we would either have to drive back to the library and pray again, or just drop any novelty and restrict ourselves to our allowance and deal with it.

 It wasn’t the hardest of things and I did graduate with a BA and double minor with minimal online help.
 Compared to today’s standard, however, what we were exposed to was so limited, almost in a ridiculous way.
 I’m sure that in 20 years – if not much earlier – they’ll look back at us to reminisce and laugh at our laptops and internet connections, and most probably at other aspects of our life too.
 By looking at the pace at which information and technology is advancing, I’m actually quite positive that this will be happening much sooner than we think.